-This recipe was adapted from the All-New Blue Ribbon Cookbook and I chose it because a) the main fat is shortening and I wanted to try the Spectrum and b) it has an interesting baked on frosting made with margarine, flour and hot water – no sugar.
+This recipe was adapted from the All-New Blue Ribbon Cookbook and I chose it because a) the main fat is shortening and I wanted to try the new trans fat free Spectrum and b) it has an interesting baked on frosting made with margarine, flour and hot water – no sugar.
 I was skeptical as to whether it would taste good, but I put my trust in the blue ribbon and gave the recipe a try.

 — Instead of the margarine called for in the original frosting recipe, I used butter.